 When it comes to your body and unexplainable pains, you can never be too cautious.
 The old saying “better to be safe than sorry” applies to your overall health but especially with certain symptoms and regions of your body.
 Whether a sudden pain ends up being something common and mild or something life-threatening, it is always better to be certain and get it checked out.
-When pains occur in the vaginal area of the body, you should definitely take notice and seek medical care to figure out the cause.
+When you feel a sharp pain in the private area, you should definitely take notice and seek medical care to figure out the cause.

 While we are not suggesting that you take this article as medical advice, but instead we hope to provide a little knowledge on the common causes of pain in the vaginal area that way you are able to provide your doctor with some more insight on what your symptoms may be related to.
 Fear and embarrassment can sometimes keep women from seeking medical attention for symptoms and conditions that they know they should be concerned about.
 Vaginal pain should always be taken seriously, no matter your age or health condition because there are several delicate organs and tissues involved that can be prone to serious health conditions.

-Vaginal pain can be caused by everything from physical injury to chronic diseases and the complete list of causes is far too extensive to discuss in this article.
+Sharp pain in the private area can be caused by everything from physical injury to chronic diseases and the complete list of causes is far too extensive to discuss in this article.
 However, we are going to list some of the most common (mild & severe) causes for sharp vaginal pain.

 – whether the pain is caused by sports, sexual intercourse, or any other physical activity, trauma can be a common cause of vaginal pain.
 While sex is more likely to cause internal trauma and pain, external trauma and injuries, including bruises, cuts, scrapes, etc. will all cause vaginal pain as well.
 It is a smart idea to see your doctor after an injury like this to make sure no serious internal damage was done to the tissues or organs.